 And Taylor Swift's number (which received a show-stopping standing ovation, hello...) was strong and masterfully rendered.
 "Sour grapes"...o.k., but that's indeed the theme of the song, man.

-...a ceremony riddled with disjointed collaborations that spanned genres and generations for the sake of ... what, exactly?"...
+If Richards feels the night's show was "something to be endured ...a ceremony riddled with disjointed collaborations that spanned genres and generations for the sake of ... what, exactly?"...

 and a "missed opportunity" some 25-hours after the untimely and unfortunate death of one of the music world's all-time greats, then perhaps he's the one that's missing an opportunity to consider writing about something else.